chrisammon3000/humsim/docs/00-prd.md

 ### Visual Design
 - **Background**: Blank white screen
-- **Hummingbird**: Geometric minimalism with modern tech aesthetic
+- **Hummingbird**: Geometric minimalism with polygonal architecture
-  - Perfect mathematical ellipse body (20×30px) that tilts based on movement direction
+  - **Body**: Hexagonal or diamond-shaped polygon (20×30px) that tilts based on movement direction
-  - Clean triangular wings (15×25px) with sharp vertices and sophisticated motion blur
+  - **Wings**: Triangular polygons (15×25px) with sharp vertices - each wing moves independently
+  - **Head**: Small triangular polygon that can rotate independently for beak direction
+  - **Tail**: Small triangular polygon that can adjust independently during flight
+  - All polygonal shapes with sharp vertices - no curves or rounded edges
+  - Each part moves independently during flight for dynamic articulation
   - Flat design with no gradients, shadows, or decorative elements
-  - Modern tech aesthetic (Apple/Tesla style) - precise, mathematical shapes
+  - Modern tech aesthetic (Apple/Tesla style) - precise, mathematical polygons
   - No pre-made sprites - all shapes drawn programmatically using mathematical precision

 ### Movement Physics